 Administration Officer – Mrs Haines

 Mrs Haines joined Freegrounds Infant School in January 2018.
 Prior to this she has worked in an office environment.
 She is responsible for the administration of several areas including HR, Finance, procurement whilst also managing the welfare needs of pupils with the odd plaster or two when required.
 Mrs Haines is married with two children.
-A lot of her spare time is taken up with spending time with her family, running and going on family holidays and camping trips in her tent when it is not too cold.
+A lot of her spare time is taken up with spending time with her family, running, going on family holidays and gardening.

 Site Manager – Mr Southern